 As a director, David’s personal experiences shaped his sensibilities and sharpened his senses to focus on the coarse details of life, both on and off the screen.
 David’s muscular visual style – from restrained and bold to subjective, handheld vérité – spars with the powerful subjects in his movies, television and commercials.

 Whether on a ride along with Will Smith and his alien partner in Bright, shoulder-to-shoulder with a tank battalion led by Brad Pitt surviving the last days of WWII in Fury, or following Margot Robbie and a team of supervillains through a monster-occupied city in Suicide Squad, David consistently proves that nothing requires more strength than finding the courage to show your vulnerability.

 David made his commercial directing debut helming the jet-fueled, cinematic spots Moments and Helmet for the United States Air Force, celebrating the bravery, excellence and unique heroism of the pilots ready to pull down the canopy on their cockpits to the next generation of new recruits, all united by a single purpose, regardless of their background, race or gender.

-David will next be directing the feature film The Beekeeper, the first installment of a new action-thriller franchise for Miramax, starring Jason Statham as an unassuming beekeeper avenging the death of a neighbor, only to reveal his apiarist hobby is a cover for his real identity as a special agent working with a “hive” of secret operatives tasked with protecting the country.
+David's next feature film The Beekeeper, is the first installment of a new action-thriller franchise for Miramax, starring Jason Statham as an unassuming beekeeper avenging the death of a neighbor, only to reveal his apiarist hobby is a cover for his real identity as a special agent working with a “hive” of secret operatives tasked with protecting the country.